NeueDarshan/simple_ConTeXt/README.md

 [ConTeXt][contextgarden] program.
 In particular, it provides:

   - syntax files to markup ConTeXt source files (and related files),
   - auto-completion for the roughly 4000 "core" ConTeXt commands,
   - pop-ups showing basic documentation on each of those commands,
+  - a builder,

-  - a basic reference handling system,
+  - a reference system,

-  - a basic builder,

   - a "profile" system, mainly intended for managing multiple versions of ConTeXt on the same machine,

 and other bits and pieces.
 More details on these features in their respective sections.
-Note that ConTeXt MKIV is supported, and not older versions (i.e.
+Note that ConTeXt MKIV is supported, but not older versions (i.e.
 MKII): in this README "ConTeXt" means the MKIV version.

 # Syntax

-There are a couple of "sublime-syntax" files provided related to using ConTeXt.
+There are a couple of `sublime-syntax` files provided related to using ConTeXt.

-  - "ConTeXt" is the main one, which handles ConTeXt source files, e.g. `.tex` and `.mkiv` files.
+  - "ConTeXt" is the main one, which handles ConTeXt source files (typically `.tex` or `.mkiv`)
   - "ConTeXt Log" handles the log files that the ConTeXt program generates.

-  - "MetaPost" is a [graphic programming language][metapost], a little rough around the edges currently.
+  - "MetaPost" is for the [graphic programming language][metapost].

-  - "MetaFun" is a [macro-package][metafun] extension to the MetaPost language, and is loaded by default when using MetaPost within ConTeXt.
+  - "MetaFun" is for the [macro-package][metafun] extension to the MetaPost language, which is loaded by default when using MetaPost within ConTeXt.

 # Commands

-"Commands" means TeX/ConTeXt macros, such as `\starttext`.
-"Core" commands means those commands defined in the XML interface files ConTeXt generates.
+By "commands" we mean TeX/ConTeXt macros, such as `\starttext`.
+By "core" commands we mean those commands defined in the XML interface files ConTeXt comes with.
 There are three features so far for core commands: "browsing", "completions" and "pop-ups".

 ## Browsing

 This is just a quick example feature making use of the interface JSON files.
-In the command palette (`Ctrl+Shift+P`) there is a command called "ConTeXtTools:
-Browse interface commands"; you can choose an interface (provided one has already been created, see the [interface](#generating-an-interface) section) and then peruse the library of core commands at your leisure.
+In the command palette (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) there is a command called "ConTeXtTools: Browse interface commands"; you can choose an interface (provided one has already been created, see the [interface](#generating-an-interface) section) and then peruse the library of core commands at your leisure.

 You can do the same kind of thing with completions, but this provides a nicer interface for it.